-Our August 2012 debt-to-capital ratio decreased one percentage point compared with the August 2011 ratio, primarily because of the increase in shareowners' equity and a decrease in debt.
+Our debt-to-capital ratio decreased 1 percentage point compared with Aug.
+31, 2012, ratio, primarily due to the increase in shareowners' equity as a result of increased earnings.

-We held cash and cash equivalents and short-term investments of \$3,585 million at Aug.
-31, 2012, of which \$1,744 million was held by foreign entities.
-Our intent is to indefinitely reinvest the earnings of our foreign operations and our current operating plans do not demonstrate a need to repatriate foreign earnings to fund our U.S. operations.
+We held cash and cash equivalents and short-term investments of \$3,922 million and \$3,585 million at Aug.
+31, 2013, and Aug.
+31, 2012, respectively, of which \$2,319 million and \$1,744 million was held by foreign entities, respectively.
+Our intent is to indefinitely reinvest earnings of our foreign operations and our current operating plans do not demonstrate a need to repatriate foreign earnings to fund our U.S. operations.
 However, if these funds were needed for our operations in the United States, we would be required to accrue and pay any applicable U.S. and local taxes to repatriate these funds.